AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 compilation unit.
 Most compilers will be friendly in this scenario, representing :ada:`X` in such a way that querying the address will return a non-null address value even if :ada:`aliased` is not applied.
-Indeed, :ada:`aliased' is relatively new to Ada, and earlier compilers typically emitted code that would handle the overlay as intended.
+Indeed, :ada:`aliased` is relatively new to Ada, and earlier compilers typically emitted code that would handle the overlay as intended.

 But suppose, instead of being declared in the same declarative part, that